Module 0 – getting started

 The TTS and ASR labs will be focused on the TTS and ASR assignments, respectively.
 The TTS assignment uses the Festival Speech Synthesis System, while the ASR assignment uses HTK and an assortment of Bash (unix) shell scripts.
 So, for this part of the course you will need to use a unix command line interface, i.e. the shell.

-This year students will have access to the PPLS AT labs, physically and through the remote desktop service.
+Students will have access to this via the PPLS AT labs, physically and through the remote desktop service.

 You can potentially install Festival and HTK onto your own computer, but if your internet connection is good, it may be easier to use the Remote Desktop service (or just go to the lab).
 This basically allows you to use the computers in the Appleton tower PPLS computer lab from your own computer.